‘God opened the door’: Mystery surrounds US asylum picks

 His confusion speaks to an opaque — if temporary — system the Biden administration has assembled that tasks immigration advocates with choosing which migrants get a limited number of slots to come to the U.S. to claim asylum.

 President Joe Biden has kept in place a Trump administration order that quickly expels people from the country without a chance to seek asylum to prevent spread of the coronavirus.
-While Biden exempted children traveling alone shortly after taking office, his administration also is quietly allowing more families and single adults avoid the ban.
+While Biden exempted children traveling alone shortly after taking office, his administration also is quietly allowing more families and single adults to avoid the ban.
 A Justice Department attorney said in federal court Tuesday that a new order dealing with children was coming this week, without elaborating.

 There is neither a published list of advocacy groups deciding who is vulnerable enough to claim asylum nor an explanation of how they choose people, with migrants often learning by word of mouth.
 Final decisions on asylum rest with U.S. authorities, who don’t disclose their criteria or say how many people are admitted to the country.